 Separation Science and Technology

 Chase, George, "Unified Analysis of Compressive Packed Beds, Filter Cakes, and Thickeners" (1991).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 404.